 When can I have a BFA?

 You can have a BFA with your partner before starting the relationship, during the relationship or after separation.
+If you wish to create one post divorce settlement it must be done within 12 months after.

 A BFA at the beginning of the de facto relationship or marriage is often referred to as a “pre nuptial agreement”.
 You can decide how your assets are to be divided in case you separate.